Hardwood Floor Refinishing - What to Expect

 Micro Beveled Prefinished

 Throw in the wild card on this one.
 How many times they can be sanded will depend on what appearance you want to achieve.
 Most times the bevel will have to be sanded completely out to achieve a desirable look.
 Otherwise chances are good you will be left with a non uniform bevel depth appearance.
-This is not the fault of the floor finisher, but rather the condition of the overall flatness of the floor before sanding.

 Here's where things get a little different.
 How many times will depend on the wear or veneer layer of the product.
 Let's say for instance you just purchased a Bruce Lock and Fold floor from Lowes.
 The amount that can be sanded or refinished off the top is minimal.
 The photo on the right best illustrates the situation.

 Considering the overall thickness is only 3/8" (top to bottom) one can get a good idea how thick the top layer is.
 It's located at the point of the arrow in a darker shade.
 Simple math makes it look like the surface layer is 1/8" the thickness of the board; making the top layer about 1/16 of an inch thick--- if that!
 In a perfect world a very good professional could sand this floor once but we wouldn't have any money on the bet.

 Other better engineered products in the 3mm range could possibly be sanded twice and not the three times many manufacturers lead you to believe.

 Time will tell whether or not the rage for distressed, hand scraped, or sculpted flooring will remain stylish.
 As of this update September 2014, sales remain strong with few signs of sales demand falling off.
 But what’s it going to be like in 2025?
 Are new homeowners going to say…”my gosh we gotta get rid of this look…how?

 Several Options.
 But Do You Still Want The Hardwood?